 John Fitzgerald Kennedy Jr. (November 25, 1960 – July 16, 1999), often referred to as JFK Jr. or John-John in the press, was an American lawyer, journalist, and magazine publisher.
 He was the only surviving son of U.S. President John F. Kennedy and First Lady Jacqueline Bouvier Kennedy, and younger brother of Caroline Kennedy.
-His father was assassinated just before his third birthday.
+His father's life was taken just before his third birthday.
 From his early childhood onwards, Kennedy was the subject of great media scrutiny, and he became a popular social figure of Manhattan.
-Trained as a lawyer, he worked as a New York City Assistant District Attorney for four years.
-In 1995 he launched George magazine, using his political and celebrity clout to publicize it.
-Kennedy died in the ...more
+Trained as a lawyer, he worked as a New York City assistant district attorney for almost four years.
+In 1995, he launched George magazine, using his political and celebrity status to publicize it.
+He ...more on Wikipedia

 Age: Dec. at 39 (1960-1999)